Microsoft requires vendors give paid parental leave to contract workers

 Microsoft is issuing a new requirement for the multitude of vendors that provide contract workers for the company: give the workers at least 12 weeks of paid leave after they have a child.

-The Redmond tech company announced the new mandate Thursday, saying it would apply broadly to vendors across the U.S. Three years ago, Microsoft also had issued a broad employee-benefit requirement, calling then for vendors to give workers at least 15 days of paid time off each year.
+The Redmond tech company announced the new mandate Thursday, saying it would apply broadly to vendors across the U.S. Three years ago, Microsoft also issued a broad employee-benefit requirement, calling then for vendors to give workers at least 15 days of paid time off each year.

-The parental leave rule nearly matches Microsoft’s own internal policy, which offers 12 weeks paid leave for all new parents, and also an additional 8 weeks for birth mothers.
+The parental-leave rule nearly matches Microsoft’s own internal policy, which offers 12 weeks paid leave for all new parents, and also an additional 8 weeks for birth mothers.
 The 12-week requirement for vendors will be phased in over the next year and is to be available for all parents who take time off for the birth or adoption of a child.
 It requires they be paid at a rate of up to $1,000 a week.

-Microsoft doesn’t release a specific count of how many contract workers are at the company, saying Thursday that the number of workers benefiting from the new parental leave policy would be “in the thousands.”
+Microsoft doesn’t release a specific count of how many contract workers are at the company, saying Thursday that the number of workers benefiting from the new parental-leave policy would be “in the thousands.”

 Most Read Business Stories